 - Ensure the vision, ethos and strategic direction of the school is clear and is being achieved

 - Work with the headteacher to continually improve the performance of the School, its staff and its pupils

-- Oversee the financial management of the academy to make sure money is spent in the best way
+- Oversee the financial management of the school to make sure money is spent in the best way

 There are a wide range of activities we take part in to help us with these responsibilities.
 In addition to participating in regular committee meetings, we visit classrooms, liaise with different faculties and meet with staff, pupils and parents/carers.
 We are also often present when the school is holding events for pupils or parents/carers.